MatthewCragg/DLL-Injection/README.md

 ## Installation

-1) Software: Links for all of the software used in this experiment can be found in figure 20, page 28.
+Links for all the software required to run this experiment properly can be found below, except for BatToExe.
+The code for this can be found at BatToExe.bat.
 Ensure to download the portable version of Notepad++.

 https://www.virtualbox.org/wiki/Downloads